codi0/prototypr/README.md

 # prototypr
 A micro php library to help develop apps quickly.

-It's designed to run seamlessly in multiple contexts, with a single codebase and minimal configuration.
+Designed to run seamlessly in multiple contexts, with a single codebase and minimal configuration.
 Currently supported are "standalone" and "wordpress" contexts.
-This means you can run the code as a WordPress plugin or run it as a standalone app, with minimal duplication.
+This means you can run the code as a WordPress plugin or as a standalone app, with minimal duplication.

 ## Version
 1.0.1